JordannM83/holbertonschool-hbnb/part4/README.md

 3. **Login**:
    - Click the "Login" button in the header
-   - Use test credentials: `admin@hbnb.io` / `admin1234`
+   - Use test credentials: `admin@hbnb.io` / `admin1234` or `user@hbnb.io` / `user1234`
-   - After login, the login link disappears
+   - After login, the login link changes to "Logout"

-4. **View Details**:
+4. **View Place Details**:
    - Click "View Details" on any place card
-   - See full place information with reviews
+   - See full information including amenities and reviews

 5. **Add Review** (requires login):
    - Visit a place details page while logged in
    - Use the inline form at the bottom to add a review
    - Include rating (1-5) and comment
+   - Note: You cannot review your own places

 6. **Logout**:
-   - Clear browser cookies or close the browser
-   - Login link will reappear on next visit
+   - Click the "Logout" button in the header
+   - The button will change back to "Login"

 ## Technical Details